teohiho/teohiho/README.md

 ## Hi, My nickname is Teo 👋

 ### About me:
-- 🔭 I’m currently working on company's remote computer
+- 🔭 I’m currently working at a IT company in Japan
-- 🌱 I’m currently learning ASP.NET, Javascript, Microsoft Azure,..
+- 🌱 I’m currently learning ASP.NET, VueJS, Javascript,..

 ### Connect with me: